Auston Matthews update TOR

 Matthews, who has 11 points (five goals, six assists) in 13 games this season, centered a line with left wing Pontus Holmberg and right wing William Nylander at practice Tuesday.

-Following the game against the Panthers, Toronto will not play again until it visits the Tampa Bay Lightning on Saturday, which could afford Matthews the chance to get at least another full practice before returning to game action.
+Toronto's next game after Wednesday will be against the Tampa Bay Lightning on Saturday, which could afford Matthews the chance to get at least another full practice before returning to game action.

 “It’s a little bit of everything -- conditioning, timing, obviously getting back in that competitive atmosphere where everything is super reactive -- and I think that’s important to get as much repetition in those settings as possible to feel as game ready as you can,” Matthews said.

-Toronto is 7-1-0 in the eight games without Matthews and is three points ahead of Florida for first place in the Atlantic Division.
-The Maple Leafs are 42-20-2 all-time without Matthews since he entered the League in 2016-17.
+The Maple Leafs are 7-1-0 in their eight games without Matthews and are three points ahead of the Panthers for first place in the Atlantic Division.
+They are 42-20-2 without Matthews since he entered the League in 2016-17.

 “I don’t think it’s ever easy, but when you continue to bank wins and progress as a team, that’s the sign of a great team, and it definitely gives you a lot of encouragement to see that,” Matthews said.